andr-groth/VAE-precip-predict/examples/README.md

 # Examples

 This folder contains example runs of the Jupyter notebooks.
-The examples are based on the sample data in the `data/` folder.
+The examples are based on the sample data in the `data/` folder in this repository.
+The examples are:

-- Example of training the VAE on CMIP6 data and transfer learning on observational data with [`VAEp_train.ipynb`](VAEp_train.md)
+- Training of the VAE on CMIP6 data and transfer learning on observational data with [`VAEp_train.ipynb`](VAEp_train.md)

-- Example of using the VAE to make predictions of observational data with [`VAEp_explore.ipynb`](VAEp_explore.md)
+- Use the VAE to make predictions on observational data with [`VAEp_explore.ipynb`](VAEp_explore.md)